Critical behavior of the quasi-periodic quantum Ising chain: Introduction

-where $\nu$ and $z$ are the correlation length and dynamic exponent respectively, and $\delta$ measures the deviation from the transition~\cite{Goldenfeld:1992aa}.
+where $\nu$ and $z$ are the correlation length and dynamic exponent respectively, and $\delta$ is the control parameter which measures the deviation from the transition~\cite{Goldenfeld:1992aa}.
 These fluctuations of the order parameter are mediated by long wavelength, low energy excitation modes.
-The transition in the clean transverse field Ising model (TFIM) is in the celebrated Onsager universality class with $\nu=z=1$~\cite{onsager1944crystal,suzuki2012quantum}.
+In the clean transverse field Ising model (TFIM) the transition is in the celebrated Onsager universality class with $\nu=z=1$~\cite{onsager1944crystal,suzuki2012quantum}.